bioidiap/bob.db.mnist/README.rst

 The MNIST database is a database of handwritten digits.

-The actual raw data for the database should be downloaded from the original URL.
-This package only contains the `Bob <http://www.idiap.ch/software/bob/>`_ accessor methods to use the DB directly from python, with our certified protocols.
+The actual raw data for the database should be downloaded from the `original website <http://yann.lecun.com/exdb/mnist/>`_.
+This package only contains the `Bob <http://www.idiap.ch/software/bob/>`_ accessor methods to use this database directly from python, with our certified protocols.

 You would normally not install this package unless you are maintaining it.
 What you would do instead is to tie it in at the package you need to **use** it.